MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMAutoDeploymentRuleDeployment.md

 ```

 ### -AlertTimeUnit

 Specifies the time unit type for the offset from the deadline.
-The acceptable values for this parameter are:

-- Hours
-- Days
-- Weeks
-- Months

 ```yaml
 Type: TimeUnitType